Trinity Health Stadium: Rugby

+Trinity Health Stadium has hosted rugby on multiple occasions; including hosting the US men's national team and club nationals.
+In 1984, the USA Rugby Club National Championship was held at Trinity Health Stadium between Dallas Harlequins and Los Angeles Rugby Club with Dallas coming out victorious with a final score of 31-12.
+The venue would then host the USA Rugby Club Sevens National Championship Series on August 21 and 23, 1993.
+Old Blue R.F.C. would defeat the Kansas City Blues 40-22 to secure the national championship.

+Ultimate frisbee

 Renovation

 Hartford City FC, a projected indoor soccer franchise that also hoped to compete in the outdoor North American Soccer League, announced plans to reconstruct Dillon Stadium to create a 15,000 seat soccer-only stadium for the 2017 season.

 In 2014, the city awarded a $12 million contract to Premier Sports Management to redevelop the stadium in hopes of attracting a professional soccer team.
 The company was unable to interest various soccer leagues and instead partnered with an outside investor seeking to build a larger stadium on the site with city funding.
 However, the city ended the project in October 2015 over financial and legal concerns with the investment group, who were later found guilty of embezzling $1 million from the redevelopment fund.

 On February 17, 2018, the State Bond Commission approved $10 million in public funding.
 This would help the Hartford Sports Group establish a USL club in 2019.

+On March 19, 2025, the Hartford Athletic Chairman Bruce Mandell announced they will expand the stadium's capacity to 15,000.